zilishen/documentation/content/nginx-one/about.md

 authors: []
 ---

 NGINX One simplifies the management of your NGINX fleet across different locations and environments.
-Overseeing NGINX deployments traditionally demanded a lot of time and effort.
-Now, with NGINX One, you can easily monitor and manage your NGINX fleet from a single, intuitive console.
-This console provides insights into the configuration and performance of your NGINX instances, highlights critical vulnerabilities, shows the status of SSL certificates, and more.
+With the NGINX One cloud console, you can easily monitor and manage your NGINX fleet from a single location.
+The intuitive console lets you oversee the configuration and performance of your NGINX instances, identify critical vulnerabilities, view the status of SSL certificates, and more.

 ## Benefits and key features